Cache-Control: max-age=31536000

 It's like a magical state of consciousness between being awake and asleep.
 In Yoga Nidra, you're guided through a step-by-step process that takes you to a deep state of relaxation while keeping you aware.

 Unlike NSDR, Yoga Nidra sessions are a bit longer, typically ranging from 15 to 45 minutes.
 That means more time to explore relaxation and self-awareness.
 Many people use Yoga Nidra to help them get a good night's sleep.
-If sleep is a struggle for you, try this Yoga Nidra for Sleep
+Try my Yoga Nidra for Sleep on Insight Timer.

 Sundar Pichai, Google's CEO, states that Yoga Nidra is his favorite practice.
 He says it’s both short and effective, which makes it easy to integrate into his busy day.
 It helps him to reset his energy levels and focus.